iismail1997/java-design-patterns/data-transfer-object/README.md

 Use the Data Transfer Object pattern when:

 * The client is asking for multiple information.
 And the information is related.
-* When you want to boost the performance to get resources.
+* When you want to boost the performance to get com.iluwatar.serviceadapter.soapdemo.resources.
 * You want reduced number of remote calls.

 ## Credits